 Celtic skin is typically more sensitive to sun, wind and stress than darker hued Meditternean skin.
 Celtic skin also shows the signs of ageing faster than the skin.

-So what can you do with your Celtic skin when you reach your 40s and start noticing that it's getting drier and thinner?
+So what can you do with your delicate Celtic skin when you reach your 40s and start noticing that it's getting drier and thinner?

 (Unfortunately dryness and thinning of skin makes it more susceptible to wrinkling)

 And when you reach peri menopause (whenever that kicks in - it varies for us all), skin dries out faster and faster...

 There are natural alternatives that will help hydrate your skin and restore that luscious bounce.

 Celtic skin is less oily, so while this seems a virtue, once we hit menopause it starts looking drier, sooner.
 And what's worse, it's even more sensitive.
 Don't worry... there are 3 things you can do!